 Web development tools are necessary to reduce the complexity of front-end and back-end development workflows.
 Choosing tools that fit your budget and project scale can influence its success and efficiency.

-These tools can take many forms, including code or text editors, version control systems (VCS), web frameworks, debuggers, libraries, prototyping tools, and container software.
+These IT tools can take many forms, including code or text editors, version control systems (VCS), web frameworks, debuggers, libraries, prototyping tools, and container software.

 In this article, we have listed the top 20 web development tools available for beginners and software professionals alike.